MADE-Apps/MADE.NET/docs/articles/features/data-validation.md

 The minimum can be configured by setting the `Min` value.

 The in-box `System` types which implement the `IComparable` interface can be [found in the Microsoft documentation](https://docs.microsoft.com/en-us/dotnet/api/system.icomparable?view=net-5.0).

+### PredicateValidator

+The `PredicateValidator` validates a value using a custom predicate to ensure that a condition is met.

 ### RegexValidator